mlucasdasilva/vagrant/README.md

 # Scripts Vagrant

-Scripts para Vagrant com Virtualbox
+Vagrant scripts for Virtualbox

-*Read this in other languages: [English](README.md), [Portugues-BR](README.pt-br.md)
+*Leia em outras línguas: [English](README.md), [Portugues-BR](README.pt-br.md)

-Estes scripts foram executadas em desktop host windows10 com os pacotes Vagrant e VirtualBox instalados
+These scripts were executed in windows10 host with Vagrant and VirtualBox packages:

-Requisitos do seu desktop:
+Requisites:
-- Instale VirtualBox (utilizei a versao 6.1.4)
+- Install VirtualBox (tested with version 6.1.4)
-- Instale Git  (utilizei a versao 2.26.0 for windows 64 bits)
+- Install Git  (tested with version 2.26.0 for windows 64 bits)
-- Instale Vagrant (utilizei a versao 2.2.7)
+- Install Vagrant (tested with version 2.2.7)

-Com todos os componentes instalados basta fazer...
+With all components installed you just need to do...
-Utilizando um prompt de comandos, como o cmd.exe no windows10, va para um diretorio de trabalho e faça um "git clone <...>" Após baixar o repositório do github...
+Using some command line utilility, like cmd.exe in windows10, go to some workdir, do a "git clone <...>" After download the the repository from github...
-Vá para o subdiretório do projeto que deseja iniciar, por exemplo, vagrant/docker-swarm e execute um "vagrant up".
+Go to the desired projet/stack subdir, eg: vagrant/docker-swarm and then execute "vagrant up".

-Ao final, você pode remover todas as VMs criadas utilizando "vagrant destroy -f"
+In the end you can remove all VMs created with "vagrant destroy -f"